-A innovative Alexander Teacher Training course, approved by the Australian Society of Teachers of the Alexander Technique (AuSTAT), leading to an international qualification:
+A innovative-format Alexander Teacher Training course, approved by the Australian Society of Teachers of the Alexander Technique (AuSTAT), leading to an international qualification:

-Combination of individual and group hours over 3 years
+Combination of face-to-face and off-premises hours over around 3 years

 Exposure to the best of Australian and overseas teacher trainers